e-sensing/sitsbook/sitsbook.md

 <a href="https://www.kaggle.com/code/esensing/improving-quality-of-training-samples" target="_blank"><img src="https://kaggle.com/static/images/open-in-kaggle.svg"/></a>

 Selecting good training samples for machine learning classification of satellite images is critical to achieving accurate results.
-Experience with machine learning methods has demonstrated that the number and quality of training samples are crucial factors in obtaining accurate results [@Maxwell2018].
+Experience with machine learning methods has shown that the number and quality of training samples are crucial factors in obtaining accurate results [@Maxwell2018].
 Large and accurate datasets are preferable, regardless of the algorithm used, while noisy training samples can negatively impact classification performance [@Frenay2014].
 Thus, it is beneficial to use pre-processing methods to improve the quality of samples and eliminate those that may have been incorrectly labeled or possess low discriminatory power.

 It is necessary to distinguish between wrongly labeled samples and differences resulting from the natural variability of class signatures.
-When training data belongs to a large geographic region, the variability of vegetation phenology leads to different patterns being assigned to the same label.
+When working in a large geographic region, the variability of vegetation phenology leads to different patterns being assigned to the same label.
 A related issue is the limitation of crisp boundaries to describe the natural world.
 Class definitions use idealized descriptions (e.g., "a savanna woodland has tree cover of 50% to 90% ranging from 8 to 15 m in height").
-In practice, the boundaries between classes are fuzzy and sometimes overlap, making it hard to distinguish between them.
+Class boundaries are fuzzy and sometimes overlap, making it hard to distinguish between them.
 To improve sample quality, `sits` provides methods for evaluating the training data.

-Given a set of training samples, experts should first perform a cross-validation of the training set, to be able to assess their inherent prediction error.
-The results indicate whether the data is internally consistent.
-Since cross-validation is not a predictor of actual model performance, this chapter provides additional tools for improving the quality of training sets.
+Given a set of training samples, experts should first cross-validate the training set to assess their inherent prediction error.
+The results show whether the data is internally consistent.
+Since cross-validation does not predict actual model performance, this chapter provides additional tools for improving the quality of training sets.
 More detailed information is available on Chapter [Validation and accuracy measurements](https://e-sensing.github.io/sitsbook/validation-and-accuracy-measurements.html).

 ## Datasets used in this chapter{-}